serenaneg/psbO_bioinfo_final/README.md

 # psbO_bioinfo_final

-## A "robust" approach to estimate relative phytoplankton cell abundances
+## psbO: a new gene marker for estimating phytoplankton abundances from metagenomes

 Metabarcoding of rRNA genes (16S/18S) is widely used to estimate microbial community composition, but is limited by PCR amplification biases caused by mismatches between universal primers and the target sites of certain species, as well as variability in marker gene copy number across taxa, which can lead to poor correlations between observed rRNA gene abundance and actual abundance or biomass.
 To address these limitations, [Pierella Karlusich et al. (2023)](https://onlinelibrary.wiley.com/doi/epdf/10.1111/1755-0998.13592) propose a PCR-free sequencing method for evaluating phytoplankton community diversity by using a newly described and verified genetic marker, psbO.
 PsbO is a single-copy core photosynthetic gene that codes for an extrinsic subunit of photosystem II (PSII).
 This protein has been shown to be universally present across both prokaryotic and eukaryotic photosynthetic organisms and can be used to assess taxonomy with high fidelity.